-Secondly, when using newspapers regularly, one starts recognising clues to finding more relevant content.
-When accessing them from a digital library one sees similarities with other digital libraries (that contain other historical documents); and maybe, even, it can contribute to explore as well digital editions of modern newspapers.
 Here are three ideas that surfaced during my first visit to a class using historical digital newspapers, which can help start working more regularly with these materials.

 - Keeping stories organised.
 Collecting articles can become a habit that, at first, we might not foresee.
 After a while, finding articles within our own collection turns difficult.
 A scrapping or clipping tool, usually available in any digital library (see top image), is a way of keeping track of articles.
 Like any other method for digital bookmarking, there is a way to label each clipping with a title, keywords and other information (metadata) that can help us finding them again.
-Much better than saving screen-shots, using a built-in tool the easiest way to save individual articles in the computer.
+Much better than taking a screen-shot, a built-in tool is the easiest way to save individual articles in the computer.
 Plus, it contributes to make articles more accessible to others, as clippings and the metadata done by users becomes visible to all.